egmontmika/egmontmika.com/content/blog/four-ways-to-deal-with-short-time-pressure.md

 Once you know your priorities, stay consistant and let them guide you.
 Then, confirm or renew your decision from time to time when not under pressure.

-This will get you where you want.
+This will keep short-time pressure away and get you where you want.